c.1922 - 8 Feb 2013

-Jack Dale went on to live a remarkable life that bridged two cultures.
-For most of his life, Jack worked as a stockman and was greatly revered as a skilful, tough and uncompromising man who was never 'thrown from a horse or defeated by a beast'.
-He was also a respected Aboriginal elder and lawman.
-Jack was considered one of the last of a generation of old men who possess a complete knowledge of the rituals, law and culture of his people; he was a vital link to the past and still is to this day through his art.
+Jack went on to live a remarkable life that bridged two cultures.
+For most of his life, he worked as a stockman and was greatly revered as a skilful, tough and uncompromising man who was never 'thrown from a horse or defeated by a beast'.
+He was also a respected Aboriginal elder and lawman and was considered one of the last of a generation of old men who possess a complete knowledge of the rituals, law and culture of his people.
+He was a vital link to the past and still is to this day through his art.